tekknolagi/isdt/lecture-notes/2-vcs.md

 ### `git clone` for making a local copy of a remote repo

+You don't always start off making a local repo and then pushing it to a forge.
+Sometimes, the project already exists and you want to contribute.
+To work locally, you will need to download the repository using `git clone`:

 ### Tracking branches

 TODO: Ugh, I still don't understand the full semantics of these.
 Figure it out